spartansfighthard/distribution-tracker-api/VERCEL_DEPLOYMENT.md

 2. Implementing proper authentication for sensitive endpoints
 3. Setting up monitoring and alerts
 4. Implementing rate limiting to prevent abuse
+5. Securing your environment variables (don't share your API keys publicly)

 ## Updating Your Deployment